El-even-11/Pixie/README.md

 # Pixie

-A loevly chatting bot for personal use.
+A lovely chatting bot for personal use.

 Powered by [Mirai](https://github.com/mamoe/mirai).